Cavaari/Gaming-Website/next-js/README.md

 # Routing
     Reusable components are located at /components folder

-    /pages/_app.js  <- layout wrapper and will be rendered at everypage
+    /pages/_app.js  <- layout wrapper and will be rendered at every page

 [Source](https://nextjs.org/docs/pages/building-your-application/routing/pages-and-layouts)